xiaohw7/cgmoi/README.md

 - bmi_160_gryo_script3.ino modifies bmi_160_gyro_script.ino to get net acceleration using Pythagoras theorem on the x an y axis acceleration values.

+- Sensor is to use 3.3v from Arduino.

 - Helpful links: http://www.arduinoprojects.net/sensor-projects/using-bmi160-sensor-arduino-uno.php , https://learn.sparkfun.com/tutorials/gyroscope/all

 Linear actuator with relay: